-Is any particular zig the start of a new leg-up, or is it the last gasp before a zag down into a slump?
+Is any particular zig the start of a new leg-up – or is it the last gasp before a zag down into a slump?

 Funny old investors, and their emotions

-I am pretty sure I first saw this graph during the dotcom boom.
+I’m pretty sure I first saw this graph during the dotcom boom.
 It’s been regularly wheeled out ever since.